-This approach ensures your complaint is handled fairly, with a focus on resolution, learning, and accountability. <image><image><image>
+This approach ensures your complaint is handled fairly, with a focus on resolution, learning, and accountability.
+Satisfaction with

+completionsImage: completion with

+image: completion with

+image: completion with

+image: completion with

+image: completion with

+completion with

+comp

 Only 22% of residents were satisfied with how we handled their complaint in 2024/25, based on the Tenant Satisfaction Measures survey.
 While this reflects a sector-wide challenge, our score is below the national average, and improving this is a clear priority for the year ahead.